assarbad/build-asuswrt-merlin/README.md

 ### Starting over

 * Change into the clone directory
-* You'll want to issue a `git reset --hard` inside the cloned repository to undo all the changes `ubuntu-build-image` does
+* You'll want to issue a `git reset --hard` inside the cloned repository to undo all the changes `debian-build-image` does
 * And then start over after the preparation steps above

 ## Contribute